Bothwell, Tasmania: History

-For many thousands of years before European colonisation, the Bothwell area was the home of the Mairremmener people, who migrated seasonally between the mountains and the coast.
+For many thousands of years before European colonisation, the Bothwell area was the home of the Big River peoples, who migrated seasonally between the mountains and the coast.
 Led by Tongerlongerter, they fiercely resisted the occupation of their territory, as part of what is known as the Black War.

 Bothwell traces its formal founding to 1822, when several families of Scottish origin settled in the area that was to become the town.
 It was named after Bothwell in Lanarkshire, Scotland.

 It was laid out in 1824 by surveyor Thomas Scott, with a more detailed plan designed in 1837 allocating space for a market place, school, police, magistrate and parsonage.
 The town extended as far east as the blocks on the east side of Kent Street and north to Alexander Street.
 A further plan was drawn up in 1900, the town had by then extended further east to William Street and north to Elizabeth Street and the market place now named as Queen's Square.
 The school was granted a larger site in this plan, between Mary and Michael Streets, where it is located currently.

 The heritage registered hotel at the corner of William and Patrick Streets, currently called The Castle Hotel, dates from 1829 and is the second oldest continuously licensed hotel in Tasmania.

 St Luke's Presbyterian, now Uniting, Church opened in 1831.
 It faces east and is prominently located on Market Place adjacent to Queen's Square, at the end of Alexander Street.
 It was used by both Anglicans and Presbyterians until the Anglican church, St Michael and All Angels, opened in 1889.

 Bothwell Post Office opened on 1 June 1832.

-At the first census of population in Tasmania, taken on 1 January 1842, Bothwell had a population of 947, comprising 672 males and 274 females.
-In 1870, Bothwell had a population of 1300, in 1881 it was 1049 and in 1891 it was 1482.

 For some years after 1848, Bothwell was the place of exile of the Irish nationalist leaders John Mitchel and John Martin; their lodging Mitchel's Cottage still stands on the Nant property.

 Bothwell was also the site of a radio telescope, built in the 1960s, in nearby Dennistoun, by one of the pioneers of radio astronomy, Grote Reber.